ewebtechsuk/savirix/docs/apex27_import.md

     --data-dir /path/to/apex/export
 ```

-If you prefer to provide Ressapp-ready JSON payloads (for example when the
+If you prefer to provide Savirix-ready JSON payloads (for example when the
 mapping is handled elsewhere) keep the default `prepared` format and populate
 `properties.json`, `tenancies.json`, `payments.json` and (optionally)
 `contacts.json` with the fields expected by the API.
 Include `external_id`